DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/README.md

 ## Focus

 This repo contains the documentation for the Power Apps hackathon.
 The application to complete will be a **model driven app with Custom Pages**.

-:warning: Note this documentation is a preliminary state where not all features of the application are already imlemented!
+:warning: Note this documentation is a preliminary state where not all features of the application are already implemented!

 The business scenario of our example app is the import of CO2 consumption figures from a local file.
 They will have to approved before showing up in a consolidated table.
 A wizard will guide the importing user.

 The hackathon includes the following technologies:

 * Power Apps: Model driven apps with custom pages
 * Power Automate: Flows (embedded in Power Apps)

 Out of scope are the following technologies:

 * Power Apps: Other app types such as Power Pages/ Canvas apps
 * Model driven apps: Dashboards/ Dataverse Table based pages
 * Creation of underlying dataverse data model (We provide a full implementation that only needs to be imported by you into the environment)

 The following things will be provided to you:

 * Power Platform Environment and user to fill the gaps in our application
 * Fully implemented data model
 * A partially implemented application with gaps for you to fill